 As a result of this, the Judge decided that this element of the winnings comprised matrimonial property and awarded the husband a lump sum which reflected the short period of time in which he had lived in the property but still more than he would have received had his wife kept the money in the form of cash.

 This is an interesting decision – another one that ‘ring-fences’ assets after each party’s needs have been met, rather than applying the so-called sharing principal to all property, rather than just joint matrimonial property.
-Moreover, this decision is the latest in a line of cases that demonstrate now how some judges in the High Court appear to be separating assets of married couples akin to the approach adopted in Europe – is the long-term aim to make pre-marriage agreements easier to regulate?

 There is some concern that the court’s decision widens the range of assets that the courts are willing to regard as non-matrimonial property.
 In turn, this may lead to couples protecting their assets when they could better be used for the benefit of the family as a whole.

 One thing which is certain is that this is unlikely to be the end of the matter and that there will inevitably be other cases which test the rule in the future – perhaps ones where the use of the funds is less clear cut than in this case.

 In the case described above, the lottery winnings were used to fund the purchase of a matrimonial home prior to the divorce.
 This portion of the winnings was therefore regarded as matrimonial property, so the Judge ordered that a lump sum should be paid to the ex-husband to reflect the time he had spent living in the home.

 This case highlights that lottery winnings can be considered in financial settlements where they are used to purchase matrimonial assets before a divorce takes place.
 But what about in situations where the lottery winnings are claimed after the divorce?